CJ-Mayes/CJ-Mayes/README.md

 </a>
 </div>
 <br />

+As of January 2026, I no longer personally contribute to the SportsVizSunday group - however you can still access the materials below.

 * Sports Viz Sunday is a place for people to combine two of the greatest things in the world: Sports and data.
 We frequently release new datasets for you to pull insights out of and share in the form of data visualisation.